 SO, WHAT IS A SUSTAINABLE WORKPLACE

-A sustainable and healthy workplace produce happier and motivated workers, which eventually increase employee productivity and fewer work-related hazards, illnesses, and mishaps.
+A sustainable and healthy workplace produces happier and more motivated workers, which eventually increases employee productivity and fewer work-related hazards, illnesses, and mishaps.
 This is fundamental to boosting the overall revenue and reputation of the organization.

 ACCLIME – 9,150 sq ft

 Given the significant rise of global warming and the general environmental deterioration over the last years -in which the corporate world has admittedly played an important role- it makes sense that companies are now shifting their focus more and more on sustainability.

 Sustainability might sound like a long process to commit to and it does require several changes, but the outcomes speak for themselves.
 At the end of the day, it is about more than just improving your bottom line.
 It means helping out the organization, the environment, and those who live in it.

 Sustainable workplace practices can be roughly defined as those that minimize their negative impact on the environment and reduce the waste of resources.
 In other words, a sustainable workplace focuses on balancing the planet, people, and profit to produce long-term success.
 This also includes protecting the health, safety, and welfare of the employees, besides protecting the environment.

 What are the best practices and ways to make your organization or office more sustainable?

 Energy & Water Conservation:Saving energy and water is actually one of the most effective ways to work toward sustainability.
 Automatic light switches, smart power strips, and LED light bulbs on the one hand, and low-flow toilets and faucets on the other hand are just some examples of sustainable practices that can save the organization money while also being eco-friendly.